Paxton Fitzpatrick

 Research

-My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that underlie these transformations.
+My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that drive these transformations.

 X